A general family of multi-peakon equations and their properties: Conclusions

-The generalized CH and FORQ/mCH equations contain an arbitrary nonlinearity power $p\geq 1$, where the ordinary CH and FORQ/mCH equations correspond to the case $p=1$.
-For both equations, we have investigated the effect of higher nonlinearity on (anti-) peakon interactions by studying the behaviour of $2$-peakon solutions in case $p=2$.
+The generalized CH and FORQ/mCH equations involve an arbitrary nonlinearity power $p\geq 1$, where the ordinary CH and FORQ/mCH equations correspond to the case $p=1$.
+For both equations, we have investigated the effect of higher nonlinearity on (anti-) peakon interactions by studying the behaviour of $2$-peakon weak solutions in case $p=2$.
 Qualitatively new behaviours are shown to occur in the interaction between a peakon and an anti-peakon.
 Specifically, for the $p=2$ generalized mCH equation \eqref{gmCH}, the peakon and anti-peakon can form a bound pair which has a maximum finite separation in the asymptotic past and future and which undergoes a collapse at a finite time.
+(Stable bound pairs have been seen recently \cite{ChaSzm} for the mCH equation, but these pairs comprise conservative peakons which are not weak solutions and which have trivial dynamics as single peakons \cite{AncKra}.)
 In contrast, for the $p=2$ generalized CH equation \eqref{gCH}, the peakon and anti-peakon can exhibit a finite time blow-up in amplitude, before and after they undergo a collision, where their separation increases to a finite maximum and then decreases to a limiting non-zero value when the blow-up occurs.

-These novel behaviours indicate that peakons can have a wide variety of interesting interactions for different multi peakon equations in the general $fg$-family \eqref{fg-fam}, and that the form of the nonlinearity in these equations has a large impact on how peakons can interact.
+The novel behaviours of interactions of peakon and anti-peakon weak solutions studied here indicate that peakons can exhibit a rich variety of dynamics for different multi-peakon equations in the general $fg$-family \eqref{fg-fam}, and that the form of the nonlinearity in these equations has a large impact on how peakons can interact.

+A study of conservation laws (energy, momentum, $H^1$-norm, etc.) for the $fg$-family \eqref{fg-fam} has been carried out in recent work \cite{AncRec2018a}.
 There are several interesting directions for future work:

-$\bullet$ seek subfamilies of the $fg$-family of multi-peakon equations having other types of Hamiltonian structure and conservation laws;
+$\bullet$ seek subfamilies of the $fg$-family of multi-peakon equations having other types of Hamiltonian structure;

 $\bullet$ explore the conditions under which a Hamiltonian structure will be inherited by the dynamical system of ODEs for multi-peakons;

 $\bullet$ study the interactions of multi-peakons for high-degree nonlinearities;